jsonsystems/json-schema/sunset.md

-The current version of [JSONschema.net](https://jsonschema.net) is being replaced.
+The current [JSONschema.net](https://jsonschema.net) is being replaced with a newer, better, version.
 Existing schemas will NOT be ported to the application.

 If you wisth to keep any schemas you've generated, please copy them out of [JSONschema.net](https://jsonschema.net).